AddMorePower/oasis-docker-image/README.md

 Once the changes have been committed to the main branch, the new image will automatically be generated.

+## Integrate the updates of custom AMP plugins

+When any modification is made to an AMP plugin, the Docker image of the Oasis have to be regenerated to include the modifications.
+To do this:
+- Go to the repository of the plugin that has been modified and create a new tag version
+- Then, in this repository, update the `pyproject.toml` file with the tag version you just created on the plugin repository
+- Commit this change and the CI should produce automatically a new Docker image with the modifications integrated.

+Be aware that the generation of a new Docker image can be a rather long process ~10-20 minutes.

+As mentioned in the previous section, always use a commit has or a tag version when importing a plugin from a repo.
+If you only mention the link of the repository of the plugin, it might work but then manually triggering the creation of a new Docker image might not take the last state of the repository for the plugin mentioned.

 ## The Jupyter image